lightcurves

 Download Full Photometry Dataset

-flag for upper limits.
-In the case of ZTF and ASAS-SN, the flag may be good
+the case of ZTF and ASAS-SN, the flag may be good, bad, or ul (for

-(for upper limits), allowing users to further filter or interpret the data as needed.
+upper limits), allowing users to further filter or interpret the data.
+If the measurement does not have a